Is it Safe to Exercise? Eating Disorder Recovery Tips

-Consider starting the movement program in a social setting; we find a social or group setting to be very therapeutic for patients, particularly because many of them have exercised in isolation in the past.
-Also, a group or social setting actively encourages the patient to branch out beyond their typical isolative habits, creating a new mindset regarding movement.
+Consider starting the movement program in a social setting; a social or group setting can be very therapeutic, particularly if you have exercised in isolation in the past.
+Also, a group or social setting actively encourages you to branch out beyond your usual routine, creating a new mindset on movement.

-The type of movement will also be important to consider.
-We recommend integrating one of the following types of movements first:
+The type of movement will also be important.
+Consider exploring one of the following types of movements first:

 - Gentle yoga in a group setting

 - Tai Chi

 - Mindful nature walks in a group setting

 Additionally, use mindfulness as you move: focusing on your breath and being present in the moment.
 These skills work to replace what you may have been focusing on in the past: the length of time you are exercising, the intensity of the exercise, the number of calories burned or even negative self-talk.
 An example of a mindful walk might include noticing your surroundings (birds, trees, clouds in the sky).